Education in Myanmar

 Grant eligibility:

-12 million school aged children in Myanmar currently face a learning crisis.
-A combination of both COVID-19 and the miliary takeover have led to recent improvements in education outcomes being lost.
+12 million school age children in Myanmar currently face a learning crisis.
+A combination of both COVID-19 and the military takeover have led to the lost of recent improvements in education outcomes.

 The outbreak of COVID-19 resulted in prolonged school closures, with children’s learning being greatly disrupted.
 The military takeover of the country in February 2021 has also impacted children’s education.
 Following the takeover, 125,000 basic education teachers (31%) were suspended.